yeswell/for-range/README.md

 </tr>
 </table>

-3. Use with three arguments:
+3. Use with three arguments

 <table>
 <tr>